• Skip to primary navigation

 Instructions

-• Grease and line a 10-inch (26 cm) round pan with parchment paper.
+• Grease and line the bottom and sides of a 10-inch (26 cm) round pan with parchment paper.
 Set aside.

-• In a large bowl, whisk the flour, walnuts, spices and salt together.
+• In a large bowl, whisk together the flour, baking powder, walnuts, spices and salt.
 Set aside.

-• In another bowl, cream the butter with a hand mixer for about 1-2 minutes on low speed.
+• In another large bowl, cream the butter with a hand mixer for about 1-2 minutes until it's smooth.

 • Add the sugar, and the orange zest to the butter and beat until creamy, about 3 minutes, scraping the bowl frequently.

-• Then add the vanilla and the eggs, one at a time, beating on medium speed for about a minute after each addition.
+• Add the vanilla and the eggs, one at a time, beating for about a minute after each addition.
 Scrape the sides of the bowl a few times until everything is well incorporated.

-• Add the dry ingredients, the orange juice, the cognac/brandy, and the milk alternately to the butter mixture, beating on high speed until thoroughly combined.
-If you want, add the foil wrapped coin to the batter now, otherwise insert it after the cake is baked.
+• Add the dry ingredients, the orange juice, the cognac/brandy, and the milk into the butter mixture, in two alternating batches, beating on high speed until thoroughly combined.
+Don't overmix.

-• When the cake is done, take it out of the oven and allow it to cool completely.
+• When the cake is done, take it out of the oven and let it cool in the pan for 15-20 minutes.

 • Enjoy!